-Elizabeth A. Howell, MD, MPP, Director of the Women’s Health Research Institute, is the Mount Sinai Health System Vice Chair for Research as well as a Professor in the Department of Obstetrics, Gynecology, and Reproductive Science.
+Elizabeth A. Howell, MD, MPP, Director of The Blavatnik Family Women’s Health Research Institute, is the Mount Sinai Health System Vice Chair for Research as well as a Professor in the Department of Obstetrics, Gynecology, and Reproductive Science.
 Dr. Howell is also Associate Dean for Academic Development and a Professor in the Department of Population Health Science and Policy.

 In her quest to bring the finest in health care to all women, Dr. Howell has been a leader in the cause of women’s health care, especially for those who are currently underserved.
 She is a sought after speaker on areas ranging from infant mortality and postpartum depression to disparities in women's health.
 She has conducted extensive research on maternal morbidity and mortality in New York City and the alarming racial and ethnic disparities that exist.